Your Business Name and Domain

 This company provides products and services for women interested in a particular lifestyle which is pretty typical and commonly encountered in middle-class America.
 This lifestyle crosses all ethnic, gender, and socioeconomic lines, although this particular company specifically targets women in North and Central America.
 The company wanted to have a young, “funky” tone, so they decided the company name would end with “Chicks.”
 The problem is that when this company chose a name, they neglected to set up their domain name at the same time.
 After getting their marketing started, they realized that the domain was already taken — and what’s worse: it was taken by a pornographic website.
 I mean, pretty seriously hard-core porn.
 Yikes.

 Whether you have a startup company looking for an angel or you’re a one-person shop looking to freelance, one of your very first steps is to come up with a good business name and domain.
-In days of yore (I was tempted to get out an old-timey font to write that!), it was enough to have an effective business name.
+In days of yore (I was tempted to use an old-timey font to write that!), it was enough to have an effective business name.
 But these are new times, and now an effective domain is just as important (if not more so).

 I’m not going to write about how to name your business.
-There are many books and great blog posts about that, particularly from the SBA and Entrepreneur.com.
+There are many books and great blog posts about that, particularly from the SBA and Entrepreneur.com–and here’s my own post about it to get you started: More on choosing a domain name for your business.
 And if you’ll permit a shameless plug for my own business, I’d love to help you name your company or product!
 Contact me if I can help.

 The moral of the story